machine-detonation/000000/README.md

-also can we not be literal freaks in the safe server you're in the same space as people who are under 15 take that somewhere else dawg
+also can we not be literal freaks in the safe server you're in the same space as people who are under 15 take that somewhere else 🙏🙏🙏